quantumlib/OpenFermion/docker/README.md

 ip address you want to check.

-Assuming the Docker image for OpenFermion is already built and as an example we assume it is called kickass_openfermion, run the container with an additional -p flag:
+Assuming the Docker image for OpenFermion is already built and as an example we assume it is called my_openfermion, run the container with an additional -p flag:

 ```
-	docker run -it -p 8888:8888 kickass_openfermion
+	docker run -it -p 8888:8888 my_openfermion
 ```

 Here the numbers 8888 simply specifies the port number through which the Docker